widyadaridhyp/Titanic-Survival-Prediction/README.md

 ## Urgency
 > As time is very limited with the risk of hypothermia in a short period of time in extremely cold seas, and due to limited lifeboats, the selection decision of who to rescue must be made quickly and correctly.

-## Metrics
+## Metrics <space>
-> Precision
+Precision

 ## Recommendation

-> The 'Ladies and Children First' scheme worked — survival rates were significantly higher for women and children.
+The 'Ladies and Children First' scheme worked — survival rates were significantly higher for women and children.
 However, to enhance precision and avoid misclassification in life-or-death decisions, a tiered, data-driven rescue plan is crucial.
 > Priority Tiers: Children (Toodler - Teenager) with their parents > Female > Doctor > Seniors with a companion
 > Provide special evacuation routes and assistive devices for those in need including the senior
 > Prioritize medical and expert personnel to treat surviving passangers.
 There should be at least 1 doctor/medic on the lifeboat